jsoma/tabletop/README.md

 **Empty rows are trouble.** If you have a row that's completely empty, Google doesn't return any rows after the empty row.
 As a result, you need to make sure every line in your spreadsheet has data in it.

+**Weird-named columns are trouble.** A [column named %](https://github.com/jsoma/tabletop/issues/124) might cause your spreadsheet to stop processing.

 ## If you are having trouble

 Turn on debugging by passing `debug: true` when you initialize Tabletop.
 Check out the console, I try to keep my error messages chatty and informative.
 Or just email me at [jonathan.soma@gmail.com](mailto:jonathan.soma@gmail.com), I'm happy to help!